rockwellwindsor/SD-CARND-P4-Advanced-Lane-Finding/README.md

 ---

 The biggest area where I noticed this failing is during sharp turns.
 The hardest cahllenge video really highlight this for me.
 I did not have time to address this and get the project in on time however my initial idea sto solve that issue are:
-* Take a smaller area of interest to use.
+* Take a smaller area of interest.
 Or, even better, have a dynamically shifting area of interest that somehow is optimized to adjust to road curvatures that shorten up the lane lines.
-    I think one of the biggest issues is that I am greating an area of interest that just simply will not work if the road curves too sharply and thus messing with the detection of lane lines.
+    I think one of the biggest issues is that I am creating an area of interest that just simply will not work if the road curves too sharply.
 By creating a shallower area of interest I can focus on grabing the lane lines that are still detected by not get thrown off when the road ends and my algorithm is still searching for lane line pixels.
 * This algorithm also fails when the light changes.
     Creating a pipline that can adjust and perhaps "try" a few different approaches of an optimal result is not returned would be ideal.
 I think knowing what optimal means in this case would be a huge challenge.
 I think developing a pipeline that assumes to know what the correct lane data is at any point would be the incorrect approach so how to make a pipeline that can adjust but still rely only on data to influence it's desicion will be a challenge.